NickPerlich/Bettermo/APISpec.md

 ## 3. Purchases and Balancing

-These API calls are used to post group purchases and solve outstanding balances:
-1. `Post Purchase`
-2. `Get Balance`
-3. `Resolve Balance`

 ### 3.1.
 Post Purchase - `/{group_id}/users/{user_id}/purchases` (POST)

 Posts a purchase to a group, added the split cost to the balance between this user and all others in the group.